dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 We've all made mistakes.
 Sometimes they are accidents, sometimes risk was too high, sometimes we just weren't aware and sometimes we are unfairly burdened by our own mistakes.
-Sometimes our own guilty or shameful conscience ways on us more than anyone else and we are our own worst enemy.
+Sometimes our own guilt or shameful conscience weighs on us more than anyone else and we become our own worst enemy.
 Far too often, people make mistakes and are never able to recover from them.
 It's so depressing to see someone who believes they have no choice but to continue down the same path.
 The moment you believe it's too late to change is the moment in which you